 It’s fun to think about the future and what might disrupt education.
 The first, which is already happening, is distance learning and MOOCs (massive open online courses).
 A great example is the Online Master of Computer Science offered by Georgia Tech.
-For at least 25 years, Georgia Tech has been considered a top 10 engineering school, and by all accounts their distance learning program is legit.
-Meaning it’s just as rigorous as the one on campus, just cheaper and more convenient.
+For at least 25 years, Georgia Tech has been considered a top 10 engineering school and by all accounts their distance learning program is legit.
+It’s just as rigorous as the one on campus, but cheaper and more convenient.

 Given all the cheap adjuncts and grad students available to act as teaching assistants, you can have the star professors giving the lectures and scale this out to many students across the world.

 You can also have educational tourism, in the same way you have medical tourism.
 That could play out in a few ways.
 First, note that undergraduate education, in STEM fields at least, is largely homogeneous.
 It’s there to prepare you for a graduate degree, where the real differentiation happens.

 Therefore, a school abroad could gain a good reputation by licensing a curriculum from a top school.
 MIT Open Courseware has most of their material online for anyone to learn from.
 If a school could also license the assignments, tests, and grading policy, it would gain instant credibility.8

 There has already been press about Americans attending German colleges for “free.”
 I can even see the same for us, brain draining the rest of the world because we don’t have enough students who get can into, say, top medical schools.
 Seems like a great alternative to a doctor shortage.
 I’m all for attracting the world’s best to America and fast-tracking their citizenship and contribution to society (including taxes).